 As it benefits from a favorable signal to background ratio, the \ttbar\ dilepton selection, at least in the case of two well identified leptons, relies on a small number of simple requirements.
-Selecting \ttbar\ events decaying to dilepton requires first an inclusive lepton trigger, two high \pt\ isolated electrons or muons (typically with $\pt > 20$~GeV) or one isolated electron or muon and one isolated high \pt\ track and generally at least two jets with $\pt > 20$~GeV.
-In the $\ell \tau$ channel, one $\tau$ lepton identified with a set of neural networks~\cite{Galea:2006mi} developed to separate hadronically decaying $\tau$ leptons and jets is required.
+Selecting \ttbar\ events decaying to dileptons requires first an inclusive lepton trigger as described in Sec.~\ref{sec:reco}, two high $E_T$ isolated electrons or muons (typically with $E_{T} > 20$~GeV) or one isolated electron or muon and one isolated high \pt\ track and generally at least two jets with $E_{T} > 20$~GeV.
+In the $\ell \tau$ channel, a set of neural networks~\cite{Galea:2006mi} developed to separate hadronically decaying $\tau$ leptons and jets is used to identify a $\tau$ lepton in the event.
 Large \met\ is further required (typically $\met > 25$~to~$35$~GeV).
-The \met\ threshold is raised if the dilepton invariant mass is in the range of the Z resonance.
+The \met\ threshold is raised if the dilepton invariant mass is in the range of \mz .
 Other topological cuts like a cut on $H_T$ sometimes replace the \met\ requirement particularly for the $e\mu$ channel since it suffers from the Drell-Yan process only through double leptonic $\tau$ decays of $\zg \to \tau^+ \tau^-$.
 In the $\ell\tau$ and $\ell$track channels, to reduce the contribution from events with fake \met\ due to misconstruction, requirements are made on the lepton-\met\ and jet-\met\ opening angle.
 In the $\ell\tau$ and $\ell$track channels, additional requirements are made to further suppress the QCD background and $b$-jet identification is often employed.